uozuAho/yatzyTopDown/dev_log/dev.log.md

 entire game in a closed manner.

-## Next slice: game continues until player has chosen all categories
+## Next slice: player can re-roll dice